Skip to content

 1. Do not use the Gavel too hot.
 This results in immediate burning of the entire floor surface, including inside the sites.

-If the alcohol is boiling away, then it is too hot.
-Wait a few moments and try again.
 Making sure the surface is 100% clear of residual reclaim contaminants is the only way to prevent those contaminants from burning on the surface of the material.

 Is It Possible To Remove Them?